silverwind/uppie/README.md

 - `empty` *boolean*: Whether to include empty directories.
 To discern from empty files, empty directories are identified by a trailing slash in both the `name` and `filename` formData fields and will require special code on the server to handle.
 Default: `false`.

 ### uppie(node, callback)
-- `node` *Node*: If a file input is given, uppie will monitor it for `change` events.
+- `node` *Node*: A DOM node.
+If a file input is given, uppie will monitor it for `change` events.
 Any other element type will be enabled as a dropzone and watched for `drop` events.
 If you want to use both on the same element, use a hidden `<input>` and forward the click event.
 - `callback` *function*: callback which is called every time the selected files change or when files are dropped in the dropzone.

 The callback receives `formData` (to be used for XHR uploading) and `files` (an array of paths, useful previewing).